keinaju/Homepage/README.md

-# Jukka's static homepage with Railway and NGINX
+Railway deployment for my homepage, hosted in Railway + NGINX server.

 By default the `site/` directory gets deployed to Railway as a static site.
 This can be modified by changing the `Dockerfile`.